This module will allow you to access and start working on Milo.

 Salesforce provides an excellent online help and training directory.
 While the custom Milo functionality is covered in these training modules, Salesforce has a wealth of other features that could complement your work.
 If you are interested in exploring Salesforce in more detail.

-Remember, for Milo-specific questions (e.g. “how do I create a new interaction with an organisation?”), it’s best to refer to the training documentation or contact the Milo team on email@example.com – but for questions about Salesforce itself, the online help and training is a fantastic resource.
+Remember, for Milo-specific questions (e.g. “How do I create a new Interaction with an Organisation?”), it’s best to refer to the training documentation or contact the Milo team on firstname.lastname@example.org – but for questions about Salesforce itself, the online help and training is a fantastic resource.

 In this Getting Started module, we have covered: